Daniel5055/valipop/dissertation.md

         - And could not see much potential in parallelising the core of ValiPop

 #### 6.4.4.
 Continuous Integration

+During my work on ValiPop, I leverage the continuous integration features offered by Github Workflows.
+Github Workflows are sets of instructions which can be executed on remote machines whenever a change occurs in the ValiPop repository.

+For example, I created a Work flow to build ValiPop and run its tests after every commit, which helped me verify that ValiPop remained functional.
+However, I found that the runners which executed theses tests remotely had quite limited memory, which forced me to scale down some of the tests which generated larger populations.
+However most tests remained unchanged, and the Github runners could still handle populations of up to 500,000 people.

+I also utilised Github Workflows for building and pushing images to the GitHub Container Registry (GHCR).
+The GHCR is a publicly available container registry which allowed me to easily distribute the images.
+On each commit, the images for the ValiPop image are built and pushed easily without any developer interaction needed.

 - To aid me in development, established continuous integration using Github Worflow
     - Allows for ValiPop to built and tested after every commit to determine if it is functioning